vuejs/test-utils/docs/guide/essentials/a-crash-course.md

 Next, we call `mount` and pass the component as the first argument - this is something almost every test you write will do.
 By convention, we assign the result to a variable called `wrapper`, since `mount` provides a simple "wrapper" around the app with some convenient methods for testing.

-Finally, we use another global function common to many tests runner - Jest included - `expect`.
+Finally, we use another global function common to many test runners - Jest included - `expect`.
 The idea is we are asserting, or _expecting_, the actual output to match what we think it should be.
 In this case, we are finding an element with the selector `data-test="todo"` - in the DOM, this will look like `<div data-test="todo">...</div>`.
 We then call the `text` method to get the content, which we expect to be `'Learn Vue.js 3'`.

 > Using `data-test` selectors is not required, but it can make your tests less brittle.
 Classes and ids tend to change or move around as an application grows - by using `data-test`, it's clear to other developers which elements are used in tests, and should not be changed.